Acts 28:17–31 . . .

 Don't take Jesus' Great Commission for granted.
 Heartily commit yourself to accomplish the mission the Lord has entrusted to you!

 - Q. 1 Why do you suppose Paul took the initiative with Jewish leaders in Rome (vv.
 17–20)?

 - Q. 2 What does the ending that's shown in v.
 31 reveal about Luke's central concern in writing this volume?

-† Watch this concluding “Visual Bible” video clip: Acts 27:34–28:31, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.
+† Watch this epilogue video clip of Acts 27:34–28:31, starring Bruce Marchiano as Jesus, James Brolin as Simon Peter, Harry O. Arnold as Saul/Paul, and Dean Jones as Luke.

 Paul Preaches at Rome Under Guard

 17Three days later he called together the local Jewish leaders.
 When they had assembled, Paul said to them: “My brothers, although I have done nothing against our people or against the customs of our ancestors, I was arrested in Jerusalem and handed over to the Romans.
 18They examined me and wanted to release me, because I was not guilty of any crime deserving death.
 19The Jews objected, so I was compelled to make an appeal to Caesar.
 I certainly did not intend to bring any charge against my own people.
 20For this reason I have asked to see you and talk with you.
 It is because of the hope of Israel that I am bound with this chain.”

 21They replied, “We have not received any letters from Judea concerning you, and none of our people who have come from there has reported or said anything bad about you.
 22But we want to hear what your views are, for we know that people everywhere are talking against this sect.”